Grippo, Wiatt, Woogk set to join Owls

-Entering 2013, her 10th season at Rice, Genny Volpe has established the Owl volleyball program as a power in the Southwest.
-The Owls, with Volpe as head coach, have now been to three NCAA championships (2004, 2008, and 2009), the only three appearances in Rice's history.
+Entering 2018, her 15th season as head coach at Rice, Genny Volpe has established the Owl volleyball program as a power in the Southwest.
+Under Volpe's watch, the Owls have been to three NCAA championships (2004, 2008, and 2009), the only three appearances in Rice's history.

-While at the helm for the Owls, she has coached eight All-Americans, and 28 all-conference selections.
-Under Volpe, Rice players have recieved a C-USA Player of the Week award 40 times since joining the league in 2005.
+While at the helm for the Owls, Volpe has coached 10 All-Americans, and 48 all-conference selections.
+Under Volpe, Rice players have received a C-USA Player of the Week award 73 times since joining the league in 2005.

 A standout setter at Texas A&M, Volpe has seen three of her setters at Rice lead the league in assists per set, and has had helped two of her players earn C-USA Setter of the Year honors, Meredith Schamun in 2009 and Megan Murphy in 2012.